 If an applicant makes an error on their application, additional documentation may be required in order to correct the error.
 Contact the Recruiting & Admissions Department for more information.

-Every applicant to any Columbia College program or Location, must complete the following steps for admission.
-Additional requirements may apply to specific applicant status (i.e. full, post-bacc, non-degree, readmit, international, etc.).
-See specific applicant status policies below for more information.
+Every applicant to any Columbia College program or location, must complete the following steps for admission.
+Additional requirements may apply to specific applicant stage (i.e. full, post-bacc, non-degree, readmit, international, etc.).
+See specific applicant stage policies below for more information.

 - Submit a completed application at www.ccis.edu/apply